sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/grafana.md

 2. Enter the required settings to connect to your Prometheus server and save your changes.
 This will create a new data source called **hardware_sentry_prometheus** in Grafana.
 3. Restart the Grafana service.

- The dashboard are now loaded in Grafana.
+ The dashboards are now loaded in Grafana.

  Example: